The typical pipeline

 - Evaluation governance

-Each stage emits a structured object; no stage reads raw text from another stage without schema validation.
+Rule: Each stage emits a structured object; no stage may read raw text from another stage without first performing schema validation.

 Core Objects